-In October, the Grand Challenge team will host a conference on agricultural and ecological vulnerability to climate changes and possible adaptation strategies.
-Click here for more information on the Fall 2018 Conference event or RSVP now!
+In October, the Grand Challenge team hosted a conference on agricultural and ecological vulnerability to climate changes and possible adaptation strategies.
+Click here for more information on the Fall 2018 Conference event.

 Dr. Jerry Hatfield visited campus to present a seminar and meet with Grand Challenge researchers in April.
 Click here for more information about Dr. Hatfield’s seminar.